Witnessing Quantum Entanglement Using Resonant Inelastic X-ray Scattering: Methods

-\textit{Exact diagonalization calculations}: The \gls*{ED} calculations for Ba$_3$CeIr$_2$O$_9$ were performed using the EDRIXS software based on a two-Ir-site cluster \cite{WANG2019151}.
-For the Hamiltonian, we explicitly include the onsite Coulomb interactions and spin orbit coupling, which depend primarily on the atomic properties of Ir and are therefore fixed to $U = 3$~eV, $J_H = 0.4$~eV and $\zeta = 0.33$~eV according to previous experience.
-The octahedral crystal field splitting can be seen directly in the different resonant energies of the $t_{2g}$ and $e_g$ manifolds and is fixed to $10D_q = 3.5$~eV.
-The trigonal distortion is included through the approach described in Ref.~\onlinecite{Kugel2015Spin}, in which $\theta$, the Ir-Ir-O angle, is fixed to the experimental value of the material, leaving $\kappa$ the only tunable parameter.
-The direct hoppings between the neighboring Ir atoms are described by three Slater-Koster parameters, $V_{dd\sigma}$, $V_{dd\pi}$ and $V_{dd\delta}$, all of them are treated as tunable parameters.
-Regarding the Hartree-Fock basis, we consider $t_{2g}^{10}e_g^{0}$ and $t_{2g}^{9}e_g^{1}$ configurations only considering the negligible double $e_g$ occupancy.
+\textit{Exact diagonalization calculations}: The \gls*{ED} calculations for both iridates were performed using the EDRIXS software based on a two-Ir-site cluster \cite{WANG2019151}.
+For the Hamiltonian, we explicitly include the onsite Coulomb interactions and spin orbit coupling.
+In the fitting procedure, the direct hoppings between the neighboring Ir atoms are described by three Slater-Koster parameters, $V_{dd\sigma}$, $V_{dd\pi}$ and $V_{dd\delta}$, and together with the Slater parameters $F^2_{dd}$, $F^4_{dd}$, $F^2_{dp}$, $G^1_{dp}$, $G^3_{dp}$ and the spin-orbit couplings $\zeta$ and $\zeta_c$ are treated as fit parameters; in the subsequent greedy refinement step we additionally allow $10D_q$ and the core-hole broadening $\Gamma_c$ to vary.
+The trigonal distortion is included through the approach described in Ref.~\onlinecite{Kugel2015Spin}, in which $\theta$, the Ir-Ir-O angle, is fixed to the experimental value of the material, while $\kappa$ is kept fixed throughout the fitting.
+Further details of the Hamiltonian are discussed in Supplementary Section III \cite{supp}.
+Regarding the Hartree-Fock basis, we consider $t_{2g}^{10}e_g^{0}$ (and for Ba$_3$TaIr$_2$O$_9$, also $t_{2g}^{9}e_g^{1}$) configurations only, focusing on the low energy loss sector with negligible $e_g$ occupancy.
+Extending to at most one $e_g$ electron in the model demonstrates that the octahedral crystal field splitting can be seen directly in the different resonant energies of the $t_{2g}$ and $e_g$ manifolds.
+For Ba$_3$CeIr$_2$O$_9$ we further restrict to the $e_g^{0}$ sector.
 The richly-structured experimental data allow us to find a combination of parameters that can reproduce the collected \gls*{RIXS} data, the full list of which is presented in Table~\ref{table:allparams}.
+We use a Bayesian optimization-based inverse scattering method following Ref.~\onlinecite{Lajer2025Ham} to obtain the model parameters through a two-step procedure consisting of Gaussian process regression followed by greedy refinement.
+We outline our approach in Supplementary Section ~V \cite{supp}.
 The \gls*{RIXS} spectra are calculated using the Kramers-Heisenberg formula in the dipole approximation with the experimental geometry explicitly considered.
-The calculations overall show excellent agreement with only four tunable parameters.
+The calculations overall show good agreement with experiment.

-Our model is similar to that used in Ref.~\onlinecite{Revelli2019resonant} but with the key improvement to include $e_g$ occupancy in addition to $t_{2g}$ occupancy.
-It has been discovered that spin orbital coupling will mix $t_{2g}$ and $e_g$ levels up to 20\% \cite{Stamokostas2018Mixing}.